mdhdoan/text_summarization/README.md

 # Drawbacks:
 In the process above, there are a few drawbacks.
 First of all, the summaries provided by the dataset [Summaries](https://github.com/mdhdoan/text_summarization/tree/master/BBC%20News%20Summary/Summaries) did not published their way of attaining the solution.
 This led to a situation where it is experimental work to replicate their summaries.
 Therefore, there are no way of comparing the summaries, without being subjective about them.
 Another drawback is the usage of TFIDF for each term.
 In the cases of multiple NP, how does one properly boost each one to show their importance?
 The longer the NP is, usually the more important they are, but what if there is another way?
+Lastly, News are subjective, in their own ways, so perhaps summarizing with and "abstractive method" would have been more useful?
+Since only the idea of the reporter should be kept, and the wordings can also be biased.
 # Conclusion:
 In the end, these are the summaries achieved via performing TFIDF.
+There are many ways of summarizing news articles.
+Since this is not a precise science, each of the results from these ways can be subjectively ranked.
+The important thing to draw from this is that summarizing with TFIDF can only do so much, and while the world is searching for, perhaps, the best way to summarize news articles, TFIDF remains as one of the most popular way.
 # Source:
 * Dataset's [source](https://www.kaggle.com/pariza/bbc-news-summary/data)
 * TFIDF [source] (https://en.wikipedia.org/wiki/Tf–idf)